hl2vr/hl2vr.github.io/_pages/faq.md

 ### Is HL2VR compatible with Black Mesa?

 No. We agree that Black Mesa would be amazing in VR, but that would have to be a whole new project made by, or at least in collaboration with, the Black Mesa team.
+Unfortunately, Crowbar Collective has stated they will not be pursuing a VR version by themselves and see no feasible way to give a third party access to their source code, so a VR version is at this point in time unlikely to happen.

 <br />